tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseResultValue
 - Preferred Label: has response result value
-- Definition: Data property carrying the value of an Assertion when not an object.
+- Definition: Data property carrying the value of a bdqffdq:Assertion when the value is not an object.
-- Comments: Applies to AmendmentAssertions.
-To support bdqcore: tests, is expected to carry a key:value list where the keys are the names of ActedUpon InformationElements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).
-Applies to MeasureAssertions that assert a numeric value.
+- Comments: Applies to bdqffdq:AmendmentAssertions.
+To support bdqcore: Tests, bdqffdq:hasResponseResultValue is expected to carry a key:value list where the keys are the names of bdqffdq:ActedUpon bdqffdq:InformationElements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).
+Applies to bdqffdq:MeasureAssertions that assert a numeric value.

 ********************